 - Cover the pot and bring to a boil on high heat.
 Once it is boiling, turn down the heat to low and keep cooking, still covered, for about 20 minutes or until all the water is absorbed.
 Remove from the heat and set aside.

 - Discard the dark green part of the leek and slice in about 1 inch width.
 Soak the pieces of leek into cold water and gently stir around with your hands to remove all the dirt.
 Drain well in a colander and dry with a towel.

 - In a large pan, cook the leeks on medium high heat for about 5 minutes.
 Add a good pinch of salt and pepper and a small amount of oil or water to prevent the veggie from sticking to the pan.

 - Once softened, add the garlic, paprika and basil.
 Keep cooking for about 2 more minutes while stirring often.
 Be careful not to let the garlic burn.

 - Then, add the cherry tomatoes, 2 tbsp of water and cover.
 Keep cooking, at medium heat, for about 7 minutes or until the tomatoes are starting to open up.
 Stir the mixture once in a while.
 Then, add the spinach and keep cooking a minute or two.
-At this point, remove the cover if you want to let some of the water evaporate, but make sure to keep the texture a little saucy.
-Remove from the heat when it has reached the texture to your taste.
+At this point, remove the cover and keep cooking until desired consistency (let some of the water evaporate).

 Build the bowl